Small beer

 Small beer (also known as small ale or table beer) is a lager or ale that contains a lower amount of alcohol by volume than most others, usually between 1% and 2%.
 Sometimes unfiltered and porridge-like, it was a favoured drink in Medieval Europe and colonial North America and up to the 19th century compared with more expensive and inebriating beer containing higher levels of alcohol.
-Small beer was also produced in households for consumption by children and by servants.

 History

-At mealtimes in the Middle Ages, persons of all ages drank small beer, particularly while eating a meal at the table.
-It is hard to establish the associated alcoholic content, since systematic records of brewing practice do not exist much before the Georgian era.

-It was common for workers who engaged in laborious tasks to drink more than ten imperial pints (5.7 litres) of small beer a day to quench their thirst.
-Small beer was also consumed for its nutrition content.
-It might contain traces of wheat or bread suspended within it.

-Before safe drinking water supply, it had the advantages for consumers that the brewing process sterilized it through boiling and the fermentation process and alcohol content helped preserve it and inhibit microbe growth.

-In 17th century England, it was an excise class which was determined by its wholesale price.
-Between the years 1782 and 1802, table beer was said to define that which cost between six and eleven shillings per barrel and the tax on this class was around three shillings.
-Cheaper beer was considered small beer while the more expensive brands were classed as strong (big) beer.
-The differences between small beer and table beer were removed in 1802 because there was much fraudulent mixing of the types.

 Small beer was socially acceptable in 18th-century England because of its lower alcohol content, allowing people to drink several glasses without becoming drunk.
 William Hogarth's portrait Beer Street (1751) shows a group of happy workers going about their business after drinking table beer.
 It became increasingly popular during the 19th century, displacing malt liquor as the drink of choice for families and servants.

 In his A Plan for the Conduct of Female Education, in Boarding Schools published 1797, writer Erasmus Darwin agreed that "For the drink of the more robust children water is preferable, and for the weaker ones, small beer ...".
 Ruthin School's charter, signed by Elizabeth I, stipulates that small beer should be provided to all scholars, and larger educational establishments like Eton, Winchester, and Oxford University even ran their own breweries.

 To a large extent, the role of small beer as an everyday drink was gradually overtaken in the British Isles by tea, as that became cheaper from the later 18th century.